ARCTraining/intro-python/_episodes/03-lists.md

 list[2:9]), in the same way as strings and arrays."
 - "Lists are mutable (i.e., their values can be changed in place)."
 - "Strings are immutable (i.e., the characters in them cannot be changed)."
+- "A dictionary is a data structure that is used to look-up a value given an associated key."

 ---

 Just as a `for` loop is a way to do operations many times,